Sonoma Art Directory

 Gerald Arrington creates stoneware, wheel-thrown and altered ceramics that are inspired by nature.
 His work includes sculptural teapots, vases, urns, fountains and reflection bowls.

-Hugh Butrum masters woodturning, a form of woodworking that is used to create wooden objects such as bowls and housewares using a lathe.
+Hugh Buttrum masters woodturning, a form of woodworking that is used to create wooden objects such as bowls and housewares using a lathe.

 The artist Jenny Paisley owns and operates Blockhead Press, a Petaluma-based printing operation.
 She creates a collection of art cards, prints, gifts and items for the home that are handcrafted with original linocut images.